Can't Get Used to Losing You: Other 1960s and 1970s covers

 In 1963, Patti Page recorded a version, with strings background, as part of the Say Wonderful Things album.
 In the same year, Paul Anka included it on the album Song I Wish I'd Written, and Julie London performed it on The Wonderful World of Julie London.
 Bobby Rydell did his rendition the same year.
 In 1965, Chad and Jeremy's cover appeared on their Before and After.
+Welsh band Amen Corner covered the song on their debut album Round Amen Corner.

-Vic Laurens recorded in it 1963 in French on the Mercury label, title in French : Je ne peux pas t'oublier (I can't forget you.)
+Vic Laurens recorded in it 1963 in French on the Mercury label, title in French: Je ne peux pas t'oublier (I can't forget you.)

 Dandy and the Israelites performed it as reggae in 1970, whilst Danny Ray also released a reggae version in 1976.

 The Beat version

 The Beat (known as The English Beat in the USA) originally recorded their cover of "Can't Get Used to Losing You" as a track on their 1980 album I Just Can't Stop It.
 It was not released as a single until three years later, just as the Beat announced that they were breaking up.
 The single was remixed slightly from the album track, and became the band's fifth and final top ten UK hit, and their highest-charting single release.

 Elvis Costello, who singled out the song as his favorite Doc Pomus composition, had hoped to cover the song, but scrapped the idea after "the Beat beat me to it".